starreeze/daily-arxiv/readme.md

 2. Filter papers using your custom filter statement
 3. Summarize the filtered papers
 4. Generate a report in `reports/YYYY-MM.md`

+### Github Actions
+Activate github actions to run the tool daily.
+You need to add secrets `PAT_TOKEN` (github personal access token which has content write permission) and `QWEN_WEBAPI_TOKEN` to the repository.

 ## License